neilfasching/finalwebsite/_pages/cv.md

 Education
 ======
-* Ph.D in Communication (Computational Social Science), University of Pennsylvania, 2025/2026 (expected)
+* Ph.D. in Communication (Computational Social Science), University of Pennsylvania, 2025/2026 (expected)
-* M.A. in Statistics and Data Science, The Wharton School, University of Pennsylvania, 2023
+* Master's in Statistics and Data Science, The Wharton School, University of Pennsylvania, 2023
-* M.S. in Communication Science, University of Amsterdam, 2021
+* Master's in Communication Science, University of Amsterdam, 2021
-* B.A. in Political Science and Psychology, University of California Santa Barbara, 2014
+* Bachelor's in Political Science and Psychology, University of California Santa Barbara, 2014

 Publications
 ======